 However, the risk of market fluctuation affects companies and investors alike.
 When stock prices fall, so do your dividends.
 Furthermore, companies have no legal obligation to pay dividends.
 This can be especially problematic if a company falls on hard times or declares bankruptcy.
 Not only will you lose money when stock prices fall, but you have the added losses if you sell them for less than the original purchasing price.
 If you decide to wait it out, it could be quite some time before you receive your dividends.

 2. Utility Stock

 As a rule of thumb, the higher your guaranteed return, the higher your risk.
-Annuities are not insured by the FDIC, however they are backed by the insurance company issuing them.
-Often times, other insurance companies will also back annuities for added security.
+Annuities are not insured by the FDIC, however, they are backed by the insurance company issuing them.
+Often, other insurance companies will also back annuities for added security.
 The greatest risks with annuities stem from penalties for early withdrawals, losses due to interest rates, and loss of purchasing power from inflation.
-Depending which ones you choose, many investors consider annuities a low risk investment.
+Depending on which ones you choose, many investors consider annuities a low-risk investment.